hmchou56/centra8/_includes/venue2017.md

 <i> CENTRA/PRAGMA room rate</i>: US$144 plus taxes (11.5%) per room per night.
 Majority of the rooms are for double occupancy (two beds in room) and some are for single occupancy (one bed).
 The room rate is the same with either 1 or 2 guests staying in the room.

-<i>Reservation</i>: a dedicated online reservation for Hilton UF will be available soon
+<i>Reservation</i>: link with CENTRA/PRAGMA group rate code will be available soon

 #### Lodging-2